dlt-hub/dlt/docs/website/blog/2024-03-25-reverse_etl_dlt.md

 # Pythonic reverse ETL is here

-## Why python is the right approach for doing Reverse ETL
+## Why Python is the right approach for doing Reverse ETL

-Reverse ETL is generally about putting data into a business app.
+Reverse ETL is generally about putting data into a business application.
 This data would often come from a SQL database used as a middle layer for data integrations and calculations.

-That’s fine - but nowadays most data people speak python, and the types of things we want to put into an operational app don’t always come from a DB, they often come from other business apps, or from things like a dataframe on which we did some scoring, etc.
+That’s fine - but nowadays most data people speak Python, and the types of things we want to put into an operational application don’t always come from a DB, they often come from other business applications, or from things like a dataframe on which we did some scoring, etc.

 ![reverse etl](https://storage.googleapis.com/dlt-blog-images/reverse-etl.png)

 ### The full potential of Reverse ETL is in the flexibility of sources

-Sql databases are a good start, but in reality very often our data source is something else.
-More often than not, it’s a python analyst’s implementation of some scoring, or some business calculation.
+SQL databases are a good start, but in reality very often our data source is something else.
+More often than not, it’s a Python analyst’s implementation of some scoring or some business calculation.

-Other times, it’s a business app - for example, we might have a form that sends the response data to a webhook, from where it could end up in Salesforce, DWH and Slack as a notification.
+Other times, it’s a business application - for example, we might have a form that sends the response data to a webhook, from where it could end up in Salesforce, DWH, and Slack as a notification.
 And of course, if this is done by a data person it will be done in Python.

-Such, it follows that if we want to cater to the data crowd, we need to be pythonic.
+Such, it follows that if we want to cater to the data crowd, we need to be Pythonic.

 ## There’s synergy with ETL

 Reverse ETL is ultimately ETL.
-Data is extracted from a source, it’s transformer, and then loaded to a destination.
-The challenges are similar, the most notable difference being in the fact that pulling data from a strongly typed environment like a db and converting it to weakly typed JSON is MUCH easier than the other way around.
+Data is extracted from a source, its transformed, and then loaded to a destination.
+The challenges are similar, the most notable difference being that pulling data from a strongly typed environment like a DB and converting it to weakly typed JSON is MUCH easier than the other way around.
 So in fact you can argue that Reverse ETL is simpler than ETL.

 ### Flavors of Reverse ETL

 Just like we have ETL and ELT, we also have flavors of Reverse ETL

-- Reverse ETL, or TEL: Transform the data to a specification, read it from db and send it to the app.
-An example could be.
+- **Reverse ETL or TEL:** Transform the data to a specification, read it from DB, and send it to the application.
-- Tool Reverse ETL or ETL: Extract from db, map fields to destination in the tool, load to destination.
+- **Tool Reverse ETL or ETL:** Extract from DB, map fields to destination in the tool, load to destination.
-- Pythonic Freestyle Reverse ETL: You extract data from wherever you want and put it anywhere except storage/db.
-Transformations optional.
+- **Pythonic Freestyle Reverse ETL:** You extract data from wherever you want and put it anywhere except storage/DB.
+Transformations are optional.

 Examples of Python reverse ETL

-- Read data from Mongo, do anomaly detection, notify anomalies to slack.
+- Read data from Mongo, do anomaly detection, and notify anomalies to Slack.
-- Read membership data from Stripe, calculate chance to churn, upload to CRM for account managers.
+- Read membership data from Stripe, calculate the chance to churn, and upload to CRM for account managers.
-- Capture a form response with a webhook and send the information to CRM, DWH and slack.
+- Capture a form response with a webhook and send the information to CRM, DWH, and Slack.

 ## Add python? - new skills unlocked!

-So why is it much better to do reverse ETL in python?
+So why is it much better to do reverse ETL in Python?

 - **Live Streaming and Flexibility**: Python's ability to handle live data streams and integrate with various APIs and services surpasses the capabilities of SQL-based data warehouses designed for batch processing.
 - **End-to-End Workflow**: Employing Python from data extraction to operational integration facilitates a streamlined workflow, enabling data teams to maintain consistency and efficiency across the pipeline.